 In this sample a total of 9480 hits were observed leaving energy more than 200 keV in the tagging microscope counters.
-One million beam particles represents 50 ns of real time under full-intensity running conditions of $10^8$ tagged $\gamma/s$ on the GlueX target.
-Hence if $10^{-5}$ of the total electron beam population were in the halo then the halo rate in the tagging counters would be 10k per 5 ms or 2 MHz, which corresponds to a inflation factor of 1% in the tagging efficiency.
-From this it follows that an upper bound of $10^{-5}$ on the halo fraction is sufficient to insure that its effect on the tagging efficiency is negligible.
+One million beam particles represents 50 ns of real time under full-intensity running conditions of 10^8 tagged γ/s on the GlueX target.
+Hence if 10^{-5} of the total electron beam population were in the halo then the halo rate in the tagging counters would be 10k per 5 ms or 2 MHz, which corresponds to a inflation factor of 1% in the tagging efficiency.
+From this it follows that an upper bound of 10^{-5} on the halo fraction is sufficient to insure that its effect on the tagging efficiency is negligible.
 The only part of the halo that contributes significantly to the background in the tagging counters is what lies between the radii of 1.0 and 1.5 cm.

 In addition to the tagger microscope counters, there is also an second array of tagging counters which covers a much broader range in photon beam energy is more coarsely segmented.
 This broad-band array is not used for tagging during polarized photon running, but it is extremely important for monitoring the quality and stability of the photon beam.
+It is also needed Figure 6: Percentage of hits in the broad-band tagging counters that are generated from electron beam halo particles, assuming a beam halo fraction of 10^{-5} .
+The electron beam energy scale is roughly linear in the z coordinate, varying from 600 MeV at the left end of the plot to 9 GeV at the right.
+The shaded region indicates the coverage of the microscope.

-It is also needed to align the crystal at the beginning of each run period.
-The simulation showed that a $10^{-5}$ halo creates a hit rate below 1% of the tagged photon rate across most of the counters, with the exception of the very low-energy electron end of the spectrum.
+to align the crystal at the beginning of each run period.
+The simulation showed that a 10^{-5} halo creates a hit rate below 1% of the tagged photon rate across most of the counters, with the exception of the very low-energy electron end of the spectrum.
 The broad-band array extends up to 95% of the bremsstrahlung end-point, which means that it sees electrons of only 600 MeV energy at the extreme end.
 This end of the array is also the closest to the radiator, which means that the solid angle of these counters relative to sources in the radiator region is the greatest in the same place where the bremsstrahlung spectral intensity is at its minimum.
-Fig. 6 shows the fraction of the total hits in each of the counters in the broad-band array that would be generated by a halo with a beam fraction of $10^{-5}$ .
-Maintaining a 1% upper bound on the halo contribution to the count rate in the tagger at the high-energy photon end of the broad-band array would push the requirement on the total halo fraction down to $10^{-6}$ .
+Fig. 6 shows the fraction of the total hits in each of the counters in the broad-band array that would be generated by a halo with a beam fraction of 10^{-5} .
+Maintaining a 1% upper bound on the halo contribution to the count rate in the tagger at the high-energy photon end of the broad-band array would push the requirement on the total halo fraction down to 10^{-6} .